Chelsea vs Arsenal: Remembering Michael Essien’s cracking goal

 While Essien missed two of the game’s biggest openings, the powerful midfielder netted a cracker that years later remains enjoyable to watch with every viewing.

-The midfield man netted a left-footed volley in the Champions League semi-final defeat by Barcelona years later, demonstrating his enduring technique even when his physical attributes had waned.
+The midfield man scored a left-footed volley in the Champions League semi-final defeat by Barcelona years later, demonstrating his enduring technique even when his physical attributes had waned.

-That cracking effort against Arsenal, though, remains his best in a Chelsea shirt.
+That outstanding effort against Arsenal, though, remains his best in a Chelsea shirt.
 The fact it came against their fierce rivals made it all the more pleasing and memorable.